jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-2024+Objectives.md

   - Datacenter:
     - should be on different power circuits from occupied areas
     - common to use a backup generator

-- 3.9.7 Environmental issues
+- 3.9.7 Environmental issues (e.g., natural disasters, man-made)
   - Environmental monitoring is the process of measuring and evaluating the quality of the environment within a given structure (e.g. temperature, humidity, dust, smoke), using things like chemical, biological, radiological, and microbiological detectors
-  - Halon starves a fire of oxygen by disrupting the chemical reaction of combustion, but degrades into toxic gases at 900 degrees Fahrenheit, and is not environmentally friendly
-  - If water-based sprinklers are used for fire suppression, damage to electronic equipment is likely; automate the shutoff of electricity prior to sprinkler trigger
-  - Other environmental issues include earthquakes, power outages, tornados and wind
+  - Environmental issues include fire, earthquakes, power outages, tornados and wind
   - Secondary facilities should be located far enough away from the primary to ensure they won't be damaged by the same event
   - Water leakage and flooding should be addressed in your environmental safety policy and procedures; water and electricity together is sure to cause damage; locate server rooms and critical equipment away from any water source or transport pipes
+  - If water-based sprinklers are used for fire suppression, damage to electronic equipment is likely; automate the shutoff of electricity prior to sprinkler trigger
+  - Note that Halon starves a fire of oxygen by disrupting the chemical reaction of combustion, but degrades into toxic gases at 900 degrees Fahrenheit, and is not environmentally friendly

 - 3.9.8 Fire prevention, detection, and suppression
   - Protecting personnel from harm should always be the most important goal of any security or protection system!
   - In addition to protecting people, fire detection and suppression is designed to keep asset damage caused by fire, smoke, heat, and suppression materials to a minimum